-NASHVILLE—Two weeks ago, churches and campus ministries all over the Every Nation world joined together for a powerful week of Prayer, Fasting, & Consecration.
+NASHVILLE, TENNESSEE—Two weeks ago, churches and campus ministries all over the Every Nation world joined together for a powerful week of Prayer, Fasting & Consecration.
 During the fast, at one of Every Nation Nashville’s office prayer meetings, my son William shared a five-minute message on the faith of Rahab.
 I asked him to expand it here in a guest blog.

 I cannot imagine what Rahab must have been thinking as she lowered two Israelite spies out of her house and down the city wall, watching them disappear into the darkness.

 She had taken a huge risk to hide them from the king of Jericho and help them escape.
 Did she instantly regret trusting (and helping) these foreign men?
 Was she tempted to go straight to the king and expose the Israelites’ plans?

 As I meditated on Rahab’s risk in Joshua 2, I thought about the nature of risk itself.

 What does it mean to take a risk?

 When we take a risk like the one Rahab took, we are making a decision that we know will alter the trajectory of our lives.
 Things will either get better, or they will get worse—but they will not remain the same.